DSACMS/ospo-guide/resources/GLOSSARY.md

 1. [Create a new branch](https://docs.github.com/en/get-started/start-your-journey/hello-world#creating-a-branch)
 - The main branch serves as the primary branch for new pull requests and code commits.
-- Everytime you’d like to make changes to your repository, you will create a new branch which is a copy from the main branch.
+- Everytime you’d like to make changes to your repository, create a new branch which is a copy from the main branch.

 2. [Make your edits in the newly-created branch](https://docs.github.com/en/get-started/start-your-journey/hello-world#making-and-committing-changes)
 - All your edits will be made under this new branch.
 - Saved changes are called commits.
-- When you create a commit, you will be asked to write a commit message, which is a description explaining why a particular change was made.
+- When you create a commit, write a commit message, which is a description explaining why a particular change was made.

 3. [Open a Pull Request](https://docs.github.com/en/get-started/start-your-journey/hello-world#opening-a-pull-request)
 - When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into the main branch.